starr-dusT/dotfiles/additional-setup.md

 ## Automount network drive with fstab

 Fstab can be mounted when the network drive is accessed.
-This is done the "engi" home server.
+This is done for the "engi" home server.

 ```bash
 sudo mkdir -p /mnt/engi